emiliedionisio/aws-cloud-practitioner-C02/domain1-cloudconcepts.md

 - Understanding the advantages of high availability, elasticity, and agility

 #### What is Cloud Computing?
-<p>Cloud computing is the on-demand delivery of IT resources over the internet with pay-as-you-go pricing.
-On-demand delivery indicates that AWS has the resources you need, when you need them. </p>
+Cloud computing is the on-demand delivery of IT resources over the internet with pay-as-you-go pricing.
+On-demand delivery indicates that AWS has the resources you need, when you need them.
-### What is Cloud Computing?